Verizon Accused Of Throttling California Fire Department’s Unlimited Data As They Battled Wildfires

 — Rob Waters (@rmawaters) August 22, 2018

 The throttling caused issues with the department’s mobile command center vehicle, “OES 5262,” which is used to “track, organize, and prioritize routing of resources,” according to Bowden.
-The vehicle uses a Verizon SIM card to provide it with Internet access, and the department used it to work the Mendocino Complex Fire.
+The vehicle uses a Verizon SIM card to provide it with internet access, and the department used it to work the Mendocino Complex Fire.
 Because of the reduced data speeds, the vehicle was unable to function as it should during the emergency, and the fire department was forced to rely on other department’s ISPs or their own personal devices to work the emergency situation.

-In a statement, Verizon said that the situation with the Santa Clara County Fire department had nothing to do with Net Neutrality and that it resulted from a series of things including a miscommunication about the terms of the department’s service plan.
+In a statement, Verizon said that the situation with the Santa Clara County Fire department had nothing to do with net neutrality and that it resulted from a series of things, including a miscommunication about the terms of the department’s service plan.
 Additionally, Verizon said, “Regardless of the plan emergency responders choose, we have a practice to remove data speed restrictions when contacted in emergency situations.
 We have done that many times, including for emergency personnel responding to these tragic fires.
 In this situation, we should have lifted the speed restriction when our customer reached out to us.
 This was a customer support mistake.
 We are reviewing the situation and will fix any issues going forward.”

 While the fire department believes that Verizon took advantage of an emergency situation to push a more expensive plan and make more money, Verizon denies that charge.
 Ultimately, Bowden and the lawsuit claim that Verizon risked public safety for profits during the largest wildfire in the state’s history, and now it appears as if the courts will end up deciding if their accusations have merit.